Famous Music Locations In London, England

 www.olympiccinema.com

-With its Beatles connection, Abbey Road Studios is likely the most famous recording studio.
-However, Olympic Studios ranks alongside its counterpart for its contributions in popular music history.
-For instance, the first three Led Zeppelin albums were recorded on location as was the Who’s “Who’s Next”.
-What’s more, portions of “Abbey Road” was made here, along with other notables like Jimi Hendrix’s “Electric Ladyland” and “Quadrophenia”.
-Since 2013, the building has been operating back to its original form as a magnificent movie house.
+With its connection to the Beatles, Abbey Road Studios is likely the most famous recording studio.
+However, Olympic Studios ranks alongside its counterpart for its contributions to popular music history.
+For instance, the first three Led Zeppelin albums were recorded on location, as was the Who’s “Who’s Next.”
+What’s more, portions of “Abbey Road” were made here, along with other notables like Jimi Hendrix’s “Electric Ladyland” and “Quadrophenia”.
+Since 2013, the building has returned to its original form as a magnificent movie house.

 Ronnie Scott’s Jazz Club